- How To Create A Container Garden

 Plant Food Plus™ All Purpose Plant Food 10-15-10.
 Feeds Every Time You Water!
 Easy-to-use liquid plant food with micronutrients that encourages new growth for your indoor and outdoor plants, flowers and vegetables.

-We are fortunate to work with one of the most talented container garden designers in the South Bay Area, Joni Holland.
-She has been creating some of the most beautiful custom containers for years at Green Thumb Nursery in Los Gatos, for us at SummerWinds Nursery, and as a Garden Consultant for her own business, Bloomin' Crazy by Joni Holland.
+We are fortunate to have worked with one of the most talented container garden designers in the Bay Area, Joni Holland.
+She has created some of the most beautiful custom containers for years at Green Thumb Nursery in Los Gatos, for us at SummerWinds Nursery, and as a Garden Consultant for her own business, Bloomin' Crazy by Joni Holland.
 Joni was kind enough to share some of her favorite container garden plants with us...

 Sun Container Gardens